 I never used to make a big production of Valentine's Day in my classroom.
 We always focused on Feelings and made Valentine's Day more of a secondary theme.
-However, then I found this super cute book from the "If you give a...." series and now we do a whole unit on it.
+However, then I found this super cute book from the If You Give a Mouse a Cookie series by Laura Numeroff and Felicia Bond and now we do a whole unit on Happy Valentine's Day, Mouse!

 This super cute book is great for talking about Valentine's Day but it is extra awesome for talking about friendship and why we love our friends because in the story Mouse makes different valentine cards for each of his friends based on what he loves about them.

 On my TPT store, you can find my Happy Valentine's Day Mouse!
 Picture Book Communication and Comprehension Supports which includes printables, IEP goal ideas, and progress monitoring sheets including these vocabulary boards which can be made into a fun memory or matching game...

 ...and this sentence-building board which can be printed and used right away or made into an interactive velcro board.